 Japanese Hairstyles and Ornaments

-Hairstyles and ornaments are grouped in section two of the exhibition.
+Hairstyles and ornaments are grouped in section two of the exhibition and are also part of the exhibition exploring beauty secrets in Japanese prints.
 The Edo period marked an important turning point in women’s hairstyles.
 Since the Heian period (794-1185), women traditionally let their long hair hang down their backs, however, kabuki players and geisha eventually began to lift and tie their hair in a bun on top of their head by the end of the Azuchi-Momoyama period (1573-1603).
 During the Edo period, the bun becomes the norm.
 This evolution of techniques and styles has seen various stages, but during the Edo it reached its peak with a multitude of styles available.
 Nihon-gami, a term used today to refer to ‘Japanese hairstyle’ (as opposed to ‘Western hairstyle’), refers to this art of hairdressing that originated during the Edo period.
 Nihon-gami has four parts: a fringe/front hair (maegami), shells on the sides (bin), a section going from the back of the head to the nape of the neck (tabo) and the hair tied up in a bun (mage), whose shapes and balance changed according to the fashions of the time.

 The four basic types of chignons that span the entire Edo period were hyogo-mage, shimada-mage, katsuyama-mage and kogai-mage.
 All followed fixed rules depending on class and social rank, age, marital status, and geographical region.
 Along with the diversification of hairstyles, hair ornaments, such as combs and decorative pins are developed.
 These elaborate objects, using materials such as gold, silver, ivory, tortoise shell, wood and mother-of-pearl, were mainly used as a contrast against black hair.